shelmingeorge/delta-arm/README.md

-All other elements but screws and nuts are 3-d printed with PLA.
+All other elements but bearings, screws and nuts are 3-d printed with PLA.

-All functions are ready and code is prepared for tests.

-Printed actuator to add lift forse for a second stepping motor, assembling all parts together
+Mechanical part is done.
+Direct control works fine but some improvements are needed.
+Fixing broken grabber(sg-90).